Course Rep SSCLGs

 HOW ARE THEY RUN?

 The meetings will be chaired by the final year Course Representatives (and shadowed by the Course Leader).
 The Chair will be responsible for controlling the discussion, and sticking to the time frame of an hour.
-Action points will be recorded at each meeting by a member of Academic Registry using an online form.
+Action points will be recorded at each meeting by an appropriate member of staff using an online form.
 Actions will be made available to Course Reps, managers across the University, and the Student Voice Team (who will send them to all relevant Student Voice Representatives), who will make keen use of the feedback.